jllopis/getconf/README.md

 - **-**: If a dash is found the variable will not be observed
 - **default**: Specifies the default value for the variable if none found
 - **info**: Help information about the intended use of the variable

+The tags are separated by comma.
+It holds a `key: value` pair for every setting (key before a _colon_, value after it).
+Ex: `default: defaultValue, info: an example`.

+The exception to the rule that if the first field does not have a colon (key only) it is assumed to be the name of the variable.
+This name must be used to acces it later.
+If a _key only_ field comes after first position, it will be ignored.

 ### environment